PHart3/colimits-agda/README.md

   A stripped-down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with many additions and local changes for general lemmas used in our development of colimits and wild adjunctions.

-  In particular, it includes wild category theory, centered on (co)limits and adjunctions satisfying 2-coherence properties.
+  In particular, it includes a lot of wild category theory, centered on (co)limits and adjunctions satisfying 2-coherence properties.
   We prove that such 2-coherent left adjoints preserve colimits (over graphs).
 Moreover, we prove that the suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
 As a result, we get a formal proof that suspension preserves colimits.
 We also prove that modalities, viewed as functors on coslices of Type, are